SystemsApproach/ops/lifecycle.rst

 that always has to be balanced against delivering high-quality code—software that is reliable, scales, and meets performance requirements.
-Ensuring code quality requires that it be subjected to a battery of tests, but the linchpin for doing so “at speed” is through effective use of automation.
+Ensuring code quality requires that it be subjected to a battery of tests, but the linchpin for doing so “at speed” is the effective use of automation.
 This section introduces an approach to test automation, but we start by talking about the overall testing strategy.